majda107/SharpEngine/README.md

 * Basic hitbox rendering
 * .obj loader
 * Implement .mtl loader to .obj loader for textures
+* Working hitbox collisions (functions, events...)
+* Physics elements (Rigidbody with gravity)

+*You can see example of working hitbox collisions and gravity in Game.cs class*

 ## Planned implementations ##